HumanCellAtlas/dcp-community/rfcs/text/0000-simple-updates.md

 For this solution, ingest will calculate the bundle updates and submit these to the datastore.
 This represents a risk to the scalability of this solution.
 If performance problems emerge we will need to consider solutions in a future RFC.

+### API

+The Ingest Service API provides a key capability for data wranglers to provide wrangling portals (interfaces) appropriate for their specific user or data modality needs, as well as for automation of bulk/batch data submission, data QC and status monitoring.
+The Ingest Service API also provides programmatic access for the analysis pipeline execution manager (however, metadata updates from analysis pipelines are beyond the scope of this RFC).

+The Ingest Service API and its attendant developer resources (documentation and API client) will be updated to accommodate metadata update functionality as described in this RFC.
+The design of these API updates is beyond the scope of this RFC, and will be addressed in a future RFC.

 ### DCP Flow of Updates

 ![](../images/0000-simple-updates-dcp-flow.png)